 2. Concrete Construction:

 Concrete homes are faster, greener, and more affordable, both in the short-term (to build) and for the long haul (to heat and cool).
-Because they’re fortress-like, concrete homes are also considered more durable than wood-frame homes.
+Because they’re fortress-like, concrete homes are more durable than wood-frame homes.
 Numerous ever-evolving technologies are used to put up concrete homes—including buzzed-about construction systems like ICF (Insulated Concrete Forms) and CIP (Cast in Place), and while some builders fully embrace concrete’s cool, gray modern aesthetic, others design their concrete houses with all the traditional architectural bells and whistles.

 3. Concrete Furniture: